ForwardStar/RadixGraph/README.md

 ``test_gapbs`` randomly generates a graph and tests RadixGraph with graph algorithms in [GAP Benchmark Suite](https://github.com/sbeamer/gapbs).

-``test_transform`` randomly generates n vertex ids within [0, u-1] and transforms the SORT configuration to another one with a different number of layers.
+``test_transform`` randomly generates n vertex ids within [0, u-1] and, inserts those vertex ids to SORT and then transforms the SORT to another configuration.
 It will output the memory consumption of SORT before and after the transformation.

+``test_transform_continuous`` randomly generates 10^7 vertex ids within [0, 2^32-1] and tests time costs of transforming SORT when inserting these 10^7 vertex ids.

 # Compute SORT configuration
 The optimizer is compiled separately with the main RadixGraph components: